mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 <p class="text-center date">Measuring Return On Investment (ROI)</p>

-## A Proven System <a class="anchor" id="proof"></a>
+# A Proven System <a class="anchor" id="proof"></a>

-At _Business Science_, we've been using the BSPF in the wild with clients for some time.
-We were repeating many of the same activities as we were diving into data science projects.
-We began keeping track of the steps we were following as we completed projects.
-Eventually, we formalized our process, calling it the _Business Science Problem Framework_.
+At _Business Science_, I've been using the BSPF in the wild with clients for some time.
 Clients love the BSPF because it put a clear path forward - they saw all of the steps required, where there input would be needed, and understood why the project would take several weeks to complete.

-We love the BSPF because it systemized our problem-solving method, making results more repeatable.
+I love the BSPF because it systemized my problem-solving method, making results more repeatable.
 Win-Win!

-**We've recently began teaching the BSPF in our** [**Data Science For Business Part 2 Course**](https://university.business-science.io/p/hr201-using-machine-learning-h2o-lime-to-predict-employee-turnover/) **that is part of** [**Business Science University**](https://university.business-science.io)**.**
+**We've recently began teaching the BSPF in our** **Data Science For Business Part 2 Course** **that is part of** [**my 5-Course R-Track Program**](https://university.business-science.io/p/5-course-bundle-machine-learning-web-apps-time-series)**.**

 To summarize the student's feedback in one word: **AMAZING!** The BSPF is one of the most loved aspects of the course because they _"finally get a framework that they can follow tying data science to the business"_.
 Here's specifically what the two of the students have said: